artkoder/telegram-post-scheduler/README.md

 - /tz <offset> - set timezone offset (e.g., +02:00)
 - Forward a post to the bot, choose Telegram or VK, then select a channel/group and time or "Now" to publish.
 VK posts use the caption of the forwarded message as their text and include any photos.

-- Forward a post to the bot, choose Telegram or VK, then select a channel/group and time or "Now" to publish.
-VK posts use the caption of the forwarded message as their text and include any photos.

 ## User Stories